ALLIED ARTISTS OF AMERICA

 In 2015 Allied Artists of America celebrated their 100th anniversary by a special invitational at The Canton Museum of Art in Canton, Ohio.
 The Invitational showcased over 60 works of Allied Artist Members.

-In 2018 Allied Artists of America had their first ever "Associate Online exhibition" where Associate could
+In 2018 Allied Artists of America had their first ever "Associate Online exhibition" where Associates could

 have their work showcased online.
-The exhibition is open to all Associates and awards 10 Associates with instant full Elected Membership.
-One Grand Prize Winner received full elected membership as well as jury free entry in the Annual exhibition of that given year.
-The exhibition is held bi-annually.
+The exhibition is open biannually to all Associates and awards 10 Associates with instant full Elected Membership.
+One Grand Prize Winner in 2018 received full elected membership as well as jury free entry in the Annual exhibition.

 Allied Artists of America, Inc. is a non-profit National Art Society composed of artists, sculptors, elected active members and sustaining associate members from the across the country.
 The offices and exhibition galleries are both located at the elegant historical landmark, Salmagundi Club.
 The Allied Artists of America is incorporated under the provisions of section 101 (6) of the Internal Revenue Code.